MariusWilsch/prellus_youtube_marius/frontend/memory-bank/activeContext.md

 4. **Completed: Migrating core services** to the new structure with improved error handling
 5. **Completed: Implementing shared data hooks** with React Query for state management
 6. **Completed: Implementing routing** with react-router-dom for navigation between features
-7. **Next: Implementing feature-specific management hooks** for business logic
+7. **Completed: Implementing feature-specific management hooks** for business logic
+8. **Completed: Implementing feature components** using shadcn/ui

+All planned components have been implemented, and the project is now waiting for new input/requirements.

 ## Recent Changes